rokkro/tmat/README.md

   #### CSV Export
 1. Column headings are manually defined within the `headers` list in `export.py`.
-2. The set values searched for in the specified collection to see if they exists.
+2. The values are serached for within the current document.
 If they exist, the values are directly inserted into the `data` list.
-If they do not exist, a blank is appended.
+If they do not exist, a blank is inserted.
-3. Before being added to `data`, the emotion values are compared with one another for the highest value, then the emotion the highest value refers to is added to the list.
-The same is done with the various ethnicity values provided by the Kairos API.
+3. Before being added to `data`, the emotion values are compared with one another for the highest value.
+Whatever the highest value refers to is inserted into the list.
+The same is done with the ethnicity values provided by the Kairos API.
-4. The `rightEyeCenterX` is subtracted from `leftEyeCenterX` for the `eyegap`, which is then inserted into `data`.
+4. The `rightEyeCenterX` is subtracted from `leftEyeCenterX` (or is it the other way around?) for the `eyegap`, which is then inserted into `data`.
-5. The `data` list is then written to the CSV file as a single row beneath the column headers.
+5. The `data` list is then written to the CSV file as a single row (the current document).
 This process is repeated for every document in the collection.